uber-go/cff/README.md

 importpath = "go.uber.org/cff/internal/tests/sandwich",
 ````

 Dependencies of the CFF flows.
-Must contain at least the interface to supported CFF
+This will contain at least the interface to supported CFF
 options.
 ````
 deps = [